 Quotas and query cost controls

 BigQuery enforces project-level quotas on running queries.
-For information on query quotas, see quota policy.
+For information on query quotas, see Quotas and limits.

 To control query costs, BigQuery provides several options including custom quotas and billing alerts.
-For more information, see cost controls.
+For more information, see Creating custom cost controls.

-- For information on querying data in partitioned tables, see Querying Partitioned Tables.
+- For information about querying data in partitioned tables, see Querying partitioned tables.

-- For information on managing query output, see Writing Query Results
+- For information about managing query output, see Writing query results.

-- For information on running queries that are constructed using user input, see Running Parameterized Queries
+- For information about running queries that are constructed using user input, see Running parameterized queries.

-- For information on reading the query explain plan, see Using the Query Plan Explanation
+- For information about reading the query explain plan, see Using the query plan explanation.